Unfortunately, people act with ill intent towards one another every day.

 What is Sexual Abuse?

-While it varies from state to state, the general definition of sexual abuse is any non-consensual sexual act, where the abuser uses force, coercion, threats of violence, or takes advantage of an individual that cannot consent.
-The perpetrator can be someone the victim knows (such as a family member, friend, coworker, or teacher) or a complete stranger.
+While it varies from state to state, the general definition of sexual abuse is any non-consensual sexual act, where the abuser uses force, coercion, threats of violence, or takes advantage of an individual that cannot or does not consent.
+The perpetrator can be someone the victim knows (such as a family member, friend, co-worker, or teacher) or a complete stranger.

-In many cases, sexual abuse victims don’t report abuse because they don’t know if what happened to them is assault, or they fear that the authorities will not believe them.
-In many instances, women and children are often victims of sexual abuse, but men can also experience abuse.
+In many cases, sexual abuse victims do not report abuse because they do not know if what happened to them is assault, or they fear that the authorities will not believe them.
+While women and children are often victims of sexual abuse, men can also experience abuse.

-Through our decades of experience across various legal areas, we possess a legal prowess and experience.
-We have the skills to prepare your case thoroughly to navigate the legal process efficiently.
-If you or someone you loved was the victim of sexual abuse, contact Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C., and let us help.
+Through our decades of experience across various legal areas, we possess the legal prowess and skills to handle your case thoroughly and efficiently.
+If you or someone you love was the victim of sexual abuse, contact Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C., and let us help.